harikitech/django-horizon/README.rst

 Setup
 ^^^^^

-Add database router database configuration in your `settings.py`:
+Add database router configuration in your `settings.py`:

 Horizontal database groups and metadata store
 """""""""""""""""""""""""""""""""""""""""""""